DELEGATE RESOURCES

 Happy reading!

-BATHMUN traditionally operates using a version of the London International MUN Rules of Procedure released during the year of the conference.
-LIMUN's Rules of Procedure can be found on their website using the button below for reference, our edition of the ROP will be released in due course.
+BATHMUN operates using the London International MUN Rules of Procedure released during the year of the conference.
+LIMUN's Rules of Procedure can be found on their website using the button below for reference.

 CODE OF CONDUCT